baaspack/baas-sdk/README.md

 This method will overwrite the existing record with the key-value pairs in the `data` argument.
 Key-value pairs not included in `data` will be lost.

-Returns a `JSON` object containing an `action` property that is set to `'update'`, a `collection` property that is set to the database collection name, and a `response` property that is set to the overwritten database record.
+Returns a `JSON` object containing an `action` property that is set to 'update', a `collection` property that is set to the database collection name, and a `response` property that is set to the overwritten database record.

 ```
 websocket.actions.overwriteResource('messages', '5e9f52b39bda1f125bdcf1a1', { text: '1st comment!' });